jimnist/skeleton-grid-scss/README.md

-skeleton-grid-scss - IN PROGRESS
+skeleton-grid-scss
 ==================

-i need a fixed grid system for a project that uses [spree commerce](http://spreecommerce.com/) which currently uses [Skeleton](http://www.getskeleton.com/), but in a kind of wacked way (imho).
+i need a fixed grid system for a project that uses [spree commerce](http://spreecommerce.com/) which currently uses [Skeleton](http://www.getskeleton.com/), but in a little bit of wacked way (imho).

 i need to use a grid for a layout that can work with existing template code (which specifies grid containers and columns via classes in the html) and for pages that i create and templates that i override, i want to keep that out of the markup and use SCSS includes.

-i also am including variables for breakpoints that are used for all calculations. these which can easily be overridden to provide a bigger maximum grid.
+i also am including variables for breakpoints that are used for calculations. these which can easily be overridden to provide a bigger maximum grid (which i need).

 skeleton-grid-scss is based on Skeleton v1.2.